Le lien vers cette page a été envoyé avec succès aux destinataires.

 Who shall I contact

-The appeal shall be lodged within 10 days of the date of notification of the decision of the court of first instance.
-The appeal is not suspensive: you remain deleted or not registered.
+The appeal in cassation must be formed within 10 days from the date of notification of the decision of the court.

 - Your name, first names